See http://www.nps.gov/glac/ for

 surrounded by trees on this side of the lake) is following the

-trail as it curves left and then take a short right to a short
+trail as it curves left and then take a short right where there

-For my 2007 trip, I elected to hike 3 miles of Sun Point Trail
+For my 2007 trip, on the return I elected to hike 3 miles of

-instead of the usual 1 mile last up - the new park shuttle
+Sun Point Trail instead of the usual 1 mile last up - the new

-gave me this option.
-It was a blah hike that only once went
+park shuttle gave me this option.
+It was a blah hike that only

-next to the river and the rest was through the trees.
-It
+once went next to the river and the rest was through the trees.

 does go next to the uneventful Baring Falls and there were